manticoresoftware/manticoresearch/manual/Searching/Percolate_query.md

 ```

 <!-- example sharded -->
-Now if you add `'sharded' as mode` to `CALL PQ` it will send the documents to all the agents tables (in this case just local tables, but they can be remote to utilize external hardware).
+Now, if you add `'sharded' as mode` to `CALL PQ`, it will send the documents to all the agent's tables (in this case, just local tables, but they can be remote to utilize external hardware).
 This mode is not available via the JSON interface.

 <!-- intro -->
 SQL: